ritiek/ritiek.github.io/_posts/2021-08-20-final-gsoc-update-on-musicbrainz-rs.md

 --------

-You can also read an alternate version of this post and about my final work submission at:
+You can also read a more detailed version of this post and about my final work submission at:

 [https://blog.metabrainz.org/2021/08/23/gsoc-2021-complete-rust-binding-for-the-musicbrainz-api/](https://blog.metabrainz.org/2021/08/23/gsoc-2021-complete-rust-binding-for-the-musicbrainz-api/).